mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 ### Observations on emerging divisions of labour

 NOTE THIS SECTION DESCRIBES EMERGING PATTERNS OF BEHAVIOUR - BUT IT IS NOT CLEAR IF IT ANWSERS THE RESEARCH QUESTIONS DIRECTLY.
+ALSO DUPLICATION WITH NEXT CHAPTER - SO REFACTOR

 #### Alternating coding